LIMUNIMI/ASMD/docs/JSON.rst

    #. ``note``: list of note names in onsets ascending order
    #. ``velocities``: list of velocities in onsets ascending order

-#. ``f0``: list of f0 frequencies, frame by frame (frame rate according to the source sound file or to the whole recording sound file if sources are not  available)
+#. ``f0``: list of f0 frequencies, frame by frame; duration of each frame
+   should be 46 ms with 10 ms of hop.
+#. ``sustain``: list of pedaling levels; duration of each frame should be 46 ms
+   with 10 ms of hop.
+Each pedaling value is a number between 0 and 127, where values < 63 mean sustain OFF and values >= 63 mean sustain ON.
-#. ``instrument``: General Midi program number associated with this instrument, starting from 0.
+#. ``instrument``: General Midi program number associated with this instrument,
+   starting from 0.
 128 indicates a drum kit (should be synthesized on channel 8 with a program number of your choice, usually 0).

 Note that json ground_truth files have extension ``.json.gz``, indicating that they are compressed using the ``gzip`` Python 3.6.9